Defendants who are incompetent may not be tried or convicted of a crime in Nevada. Defendants are incompetent if they

 In this article, our Las Vegas criminal defense attorneys answer frequently-asked-questions about incompetence to stand trial in Nevada.
 Click on a topic to jump to that section:

-- 1. What is competency to stand trial in Las Vegas, NV?
+- 1. What is competency to stand trial in Las Vegas, Nevada?

-- 3. Can an incompetent person be tried for or convicted of a crime in Las Vegas, NV?
+- 3. Can an incompetent person be tried for or convicted of a crime in Nevada?

-- 4. What happens if an incompetent defendant becomes competent in Las Vegas, NV?
+- 4. What happens if an incompetent defendant becomes competent?

-- 5. How is competency different from mental illness in Las Vegas, NV?
+- 5. How is competency different from mental illness?

 1. What is competency to stand trial in Las Vegas, Nevada?

-A defendant in a criminal case is competent to stand trial if he/she has the present ability to:
+A defendant in a criminal case is competent to stand trial if they have the present ability to:

 - Understand the nature of the criminal charges against the defendant;